 When Can You Contest a Will?

 A will is a legal document that instructs how and to whom a person’s assets should be distributed after they die.
-A will goes into effect upon the death of the testator (the creator of the will); however, distributions cannot be made to beneficiaries until the will has passed through probate, a court-supervised process during which the will is reviewed to determine whether it is valid.
+A will goes into effect upon the death of the testator (the creator of the will); however, distributions cannot be made to beneficiaries until the will has passed through probate, a court-supervised process during which the will is reviewed to confirm its validity.

-If you have inspected the decedent’s will and wish to contest it, the time by which your contest must be filed depends on whether or not the decedent’s will has been admitted to probate.
+If you have inspected the decedent’s will and wish to contest it, the deadline for filing your will contest will depend on whether or not the the document has been admitted to probate.
 Generally, a will contest can be filed at any time prior to admission of a will to probate.
 If the decedent’s will has already been admitted to probate, the statute of limitations on contesting a will is generally 120 days from the date of admission.

 Ideally, you should start the process of contesting a will as soon as you are notified that someone has filed a petition to open probate.
-You will need to file a formal objection to the probate petition, which is best accomplished with help from a legal professional since California does not have an objection form to fill out.
+You will need to file a formal objection to the probate petition, which is best accomplished with help from a legal professional (since California does not make available a formal objection form to fill out).
 By taking this preliminary step, you may be able to stop the admission of the will to probate before the court begins the process of legitimizing it.
 A successful objection could amount to lower legal costs than if you were to bring a will contest.

-If the petition for probate has already been granted, you will not have the option to file a formal objection and will have to bring a will contest and petition to revoke probate of the decedent’s will within the designated time limit to contest a will, which is 120 days from the day the probate petition was approved.
+If the petition for probate has already been granted, you will not have the option to file a formal objection.
+Rather, you will have to bring a will contest and petition to revoke probate of the decedent’s will within the designated time limit to contest a will, which is 120 days from the date the probate petition was approved.

 Navigating this process can be complicated and confusing for people who are not familiar with probate law.
 As such, hiring an experienced will contest attorney is a worthwhile investment.